lrotermund/blog/content/posts/make-go-tests-more-robust-by-fuzzy-testing.md

 [Value()](https://golang.org/src/testing/quick/quick.go?s=1618:1692#L49)
 function.
-The first parameter of [Value()](https://golang.org/src/testing/quick/quick.go?s=1618:1692#L49) is the type of the argument, which is determined via the [In()](https://golang.org/src/reflect/type.go?s=6778:6792#L175) function of the [Type interface](https://golang.org/src/reflect/type.go?s=1335:7577#L28) and via the position of the element.
+The first parameter of [Value()](https://golang.org/src/testing/quick/quick.go?s=1618:1692#L49) is the type of the argument, which is determined through the [In()](https://golang.org/src/reflect/type.go?s=6778:6792#L175) function of the [Type interface](https://golang.org/src/reflect/type.go?s=1335:7577#L28) and by the position of the element.
 Now let's see where the random value for our argument `args[j]` comes from.

 ```golang